12 Brain Tips: How To Improve Memory

 This is the only physiological-related item on this list, but just as important.
 Studies show that overt hypothyroidism (abnormally low activity of the thyroid gland) can affect a range of cognitive domains, including attention/concentration and memory.

-12 Tips to improve memory
+12 brain tips: How to improve memory

 There are many things you can do to improve your memory overall, including making small lifestyle changes and implementing healthy habits.
 Here are 12 recommendations for improving your memory.

-1. Get organized
+1. Get organized to clear your mind

 The chances of forgetting things can increase if your home or workspace is cluttered and your notes are unclear.
 Get organized by clearly jotting down tasks and appointments where they can be easily retrieved and understood.

-2. Repeat
+2. Repeat to improve your memory

 Repetition helps the brain solidify connections to recall memories.
 When you learn something new, your brain attempts to associate it with something that you already know through a process of assimilation.
 Some people use what is called mega-drilling.
 This technique requires a person to repeat, repeat, repeat – literally.
 For example, if they meet someone new at a business function, they might repeat the name of the person they just met 20, 30, or even 40 times to drill the memory firmly into their brain; and when they meet that person an hour later, they remember their name.

-3. Attach meaning
+3. Attach meaning to guide your brain

 Something that has meaning will more likely be retained versus something that has little or no value.
-By attaching meaning to a piece of information, such as connecting it to a loved one or favorite experience, you can make yourself more likely to remember it.
+By attaching meaning to a piece of information, such as connecting it to a loved one or favorite experience, you can help yourself more likely to remember it.
 This can be helpful for age-related memory loss.

-4. Try brain games
+4. Try brain games to prevent cognitive decline

 Brain games are activities that stimulate your thinking.
 That includes word puzzles like crosswords and traditional games like chess and bridge.
 Brain games may also help with learning and memory by building up the brain’s cognitive reserve – a memory reserve in the brain that can be stored away and used when quick thinking is required.